brightprogrammer/starter-hugo-academic/content/post/solving-a-vm-crackme/index.md

 Size of this array is 16*5 + 5 = 85 bytes which is 0x55 in hex.
 Remember this is the third argument to dispatcher and also used in loop condition.
 This means this is our bytecode and a3 is the size of this bytecode.
 It's completely normal if you didn't get it in first glance (even I didn't get it but I feel experienced individuals will see it instantly!)

-This might be a good time to start making our decompiler!
+This might be a good time to start making our disassembler!